 - Wash Care – The cover fabric of this pillow is machine washable and dryable, but the latex core must only be spot cleaned with a damp cloth and mild detergent.
 Folks who want a pillow they can just throw in the wash without a care might want to look elsewhere.

 - Price – No matter which size pillow you choose, it costs about $160.
 Obviously this isn’t going to fit in everyone’s budget, but keep in mind that it comes with a 100-night trial period, and is backed by a 1-year warranty.
+Be sure to check our Purple coupon page to see if there are any current discounts available on the Purple Harmony.

 Anything Else I Should Know?